GoogleCloudPlatform/ai-on-gke/finetuning-llama-7b-on-l4/README.md

 gcloud storage buckets create gs://${BUCKET_NAME}
 ```

 The model loading Job will write to GCS.
 So let’s create a Google Service Account that has read and write permissions to the GCS bucket.
-Then create a K8s Service Account named `l4-demo` that is able to use the Google Service Account.
+Then create a Kubernetes Service Account named `l4-demo` that is able to use the Google Service Account.

 To do this, first create a new Google Service Account:
 ```bash